On selection of standing wave at small energy in the 1D Cubic Schr\"odinger Equation with a trapping potential: Acknowledgments

 \section{Acknowledgments}

-C. was supported by a FRA of the University of Trieste and by the Prin 2020 project \textit{Hamiltonian and Dispersive PDEs} N. 2020XB3EFL.
+C. was supported by the Prin 2020 project \textit{Hamiltonian and Dispersive PDEs} N. 2020XB3EFL.
 M. was supported by the JSPS KAKENHI Grant Number 19K03579, G19KK0066A and JP17H02853.

 Department of Mathematics and Geosciences, University of Trieste, via Valerio 12/1 Trieste, 34127 Italy. {\it E-mail Address}: {\tt scuccagna@units.it}

 Department of Mathematics and Informatics, Graduate School of Science, Chiba University, Chiba 263-8522, Japan. {\it E-mail Address}: {\tt maeda@math.s.chiba-u.ac.jp}